ncatlab/nlab-content/pages/9/8/8/6/16889/content.md

 **Accounts.** If you create an account on the site, you can save workspaces to your private account, and resume work on them when you log back in to your account from any computer.
 You can also click 'Share', which shares a workspace privately with another user, and 'Publish', which creates a permanent public version of your workspace that can be linked to from a research paper, or from elsewhere on the web.

 **Export and import.** Use the 'Export' feature to download a copy of your workspace to your local machine, and 'Import' to upload a previously-download workspace.
 This functionality only involves your browser, not the globular.science server, so you do not need to log in or even create an account to use these features.
 If you import a workspace, log in, and click 'Save', then a copy of the imported workspace will be saved to the server.
-The data in these exported files is compressed with the LZ4 algorithm.

 **Security and privacy.** The plain text of your password is not stored on the server.
 However, your private workspaces are saved in plain text, and as such should not be considered highly secure, as they could be accessed by someone with site administrator credentials.
 The administrators pledge not to view any user private data, except from the list of registered email addresses, except on request of the individual user.
 User data is backed up nightly to a secure server.